-With 116 undergraduate majors and 58 graduate programs, Central is a smart investment for students dedicated to their future success.
-Notable academic programs include Forensic Science, Music Theatre, Mass Communications, Accounting, the region's only accredited Professional Golf Management program, Jazz Studies, and the new Academy of Contemporary Music at UCO, located in downtown Oklahoma City's Bricktown district.
+With 116 undergraduate majors and 70 graduate majors, Central is a smart investment for students dedicated to their success.
+Notable academic programs include Forensic Science, Music Theatre, Graphic Design, Mass Communications, Teacher Education, Accounting, the region's only accredited Professional Golf Management program, Jazz Studies and the Academy of Contemporary Music at UCO, located in downtown Oklahoma City's Bricktown district.
 The university also opened the CHK|Central Boathouse on the Oklahoma River in 2015.
-Central also is one of two universities in the country named an official U.S. Olympic and Paralympic Training Site, and hosted the 2010 World Sitting Volleyball Championships on campus.
+Central also is one of two universities in the country named an official U.S. Olympic and Paralympic Training Site.

-Central's appealing 210-acre campus is on track to become a certified botanical garden, offering both a pleasing learning and living environment and a source of pride for students, employees, and alumni.
-In fact, Central is ranked among the top public regional universities in the nation by US News and World Report, and has been named as one of the top universities to work for by the "Chronicle of Higher Education five of the past six years.
-The university also stands among the top universities nationally for student housing and sustainable "green" practices, like its use of 100% wind energy and alternative transportation programs, like the state's only car-share program and the Bum-a-Bike initiative, making the campus both beautiful and efficient.
-The university is an official "Green Power Partner" of the U.S. Environmental Protection Agency, and won the EPA's Green Power Challenge for its athletic conference the past three years.
+Central's appealing 210-acre main campus offers a learning and living environment that is a source of pride for the Central community.
+Central is ranked among the top public regional universities in the nation by US News and World Report, and has been named as one of the top universities to work for by the Chronicle of Higher Education five of the past six years.
+The university also stands among the top universities nationally for student housing and sustainable "green" practices, like its use of 100 percent wind energy and alternative transportation programs.
+Central is an official "Green Power Partner" of the U.S. Environmental Protection Agency, and won the EPA's Green Power Challenge for its athletic conference the past three years.

 The UCO Broncho athletic teams compete in the Mid-America Intercollegiate Athletics Association conference.
 The university's athletics program has a rich tradition of success, most recently winning the 2013 NCAA Division II National Softball Championship.